jae1911/go-jae.fi/content/albion-routes.md

 ## Routes of Albion

-Optimal routes for Albion Online when trading or just displacing.
+Optimal routes for Albion Online when trading or just dispatching to a location.
 Every route originates from Bridgewatch.

 ### To Caerleon